louistaii/ip/docs/README.md

 Mark tasks as complete based off their index on the list (index starts from 1).

-Tasks marked as done will be grayed out and have a [✔] beside its name in the list.
+Tasks marked as done will be grayed out and have a [X] beside its name in the list.

 Format: `mark task_index`